luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-into you a biochemistry so let's let's just dive right into that biochemistry a little bit so the first thing that's gonna happen is that you stop eating in the first 12 hours your body's gonna say hmm no food coming out it's gonna wipe up all the glycogen that is in your liver and in your muscles that's a normal process it's going to use
+into you a biochemistry so let's let's just dive right into that biochemistry a little bit so the first thing that's going to happen is that you stop eating in the first 12 hours your body's going to say hmm no food coming out it's going to wipe up all the glycogen that is in your liver and in your muscles that's a normal process it's going to use